Our Responsibility for our Environment (2)

 In the Netherlands a 30-metre path made from 218,000 recycled plastic cups has opened in Zwolle (in the north-east) as part of a trial.
 It is expected to be three times as durable as asphalt.
 The venture has been carried out by engineers KWS, Total (oil and gas), and Wavin (pipemaker).
 Other places including Rotterdam may take up the technology.
 The path is made in prefabricated sections which are light and hollow, and easy to transport; cables and pipes can easily be fitted inside and it is designed to drain off rainwater.
 It is seen as sustainable...

 Asphalt is responsible for 1.5m tonnes of CO2 emissions a year, which is 2% of global road transport emissions.
-Clearly, if this is a viable proposition then using plastic instead of asphalt could help to reduce global warming, but the reduction will be small of course.
+Clearly, if this is a viable proposition then using plastic instead of asphalt could help to reduce global warming, but the reduction will be small of course, because there are other significant contributions to CO2 besides road traffic.

 The research for the first time tested compostable bags, two forms of biodegradable bag and conventional carrier bags after long-term exposure to the sea, air and earth.
 None of the bags decomposed fully in all environments.